motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

 Today, Orbit realizes this strategy.
-We still need to finish some of the decentralized team-level sync features, but as of today it never sends a bit of your data outside your computer.
+We still need to finish some of the decentralized team-level sync features, but it will never send a bit of your data outside your computer.
 You can firewall it to be sure.

 ### The Product